 - Ride the Whale—Approach the whale (launch a boat) with the appropriate resources.
 Analyze the buyers’ table to understand whale fears and define fear busters.
 Equip subject matter experts to be involved.
 Prepare account plans and meeting plans.
 Create metrics for your team’s performance.

 - Capture the Whale—Fine tune steps of progressive discovery and disclosure with your team.
 Manage the sales process according to your timetable and communicate it to your company.
 Know when to stop a hunt.
 Refine proposal processes to increase likelihood of wins.
-Complete proposals based on fear and advantage.
+Complete proposals based on alleviating the whale’s fears fear and expressing your advantages as a value proposition.

 - Sew the Mouth Shut—Stage the “big show” to demonstrate your company’s capacity.
 Anticipate spoilers.
 Use your “chief” to secure the deal.
 Stay in front of the whale to keep them interested.